House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: CC0 Public Domain, pxhere

-Granite tends to have sharp edges, lumps, and other uncomfortable shapes.
-However, crushed granite can be compacted, which means that it will have a virtually flat surface and it will not cause any discomfort to bare feet.
-The granite is intentionally crushed and the resulting pieces are sorted by size.
-They may also be sorted by color, which is usually a stone or granite color, although this can vary according to the source of the granite.
+Granite has sharp edges, lumps, and other uncomfortable shapes.
+However, crushed granite can be compacted, which means that it will have a virtually flat surface and will not cause any discomfort to bare feet.
+The granite is intentionally crushed, and the resulting pieces are sorted by size.
+They may also be sorted by color, which is usually a stone or granite color, but it can vary depending on the source of the granite.

 Pros